werf/werf/docs/pages/how_to/artifacts.md

 ## Conclusions

 The example shows us that using artifacts is a great way to exclude what shouldn't be in the result image.
-Moreover, you can use artifacts in any dimg described in a dappfile.
+Moreover, you can use artifacts in any dimg described in a config.
 In some cases, it increases the speed of build.